guidodf09/ldm_3d_geomodel/esmda/README.md

 ---

 ## Quick Start
-To run a new case, duplicate the `case_test` template folder inside the main directory, and modify `config.yaml` as needed.
+To run a new case, duplicate the `esmda_case_test` template folder inside the main directory, and modify `config.yaml` as needed.
 The ensemble size and parallel batch are especially important for cluster systems.
 The parent folder must contain the following files:

 | File | Description |
 |---|---|